-Screening is a vital part of almost every garden.
-Often our gardens are overlooked by neighbors.
+Screening is a vital part of almost every garden, as our gardens are often overlooked by neighbors.
 We may be near a busy road, or have an unsightly view in one direction or another.
 Perhaps we are exposed to strong winds.
-For any of these reasons, we need fast growing but attractive and durable plants as screens.
-It is best if these are evergreen, and there are several evergreen trees that are suitable, but when looking for an evergreen tree for screening, it is hard to look past the Nellie Stevens Holly.
+For any of these reasons, we need fast growing – but attractive and durable – plants as screens.
+It is best if these are evergreen, and there are several evergreen trees that are suitable, but when looking for an evergreen for screening, it is hard to look past the Nellie Stevens Holly.

-This reliable tree satisfies so many needs – beautiful, dense, dark-green foliage, pest-free, rapid growing, but not in need of constant trimming, and shade-tolerant too, a rare feature in screening trees.
+This reliable tree satisfies so many needs – it has beautiful, dense, dark-green foliage.
+It is also pest-free, rapid growing (but not in need of constant trimming), and shade-tolerant too; a rare feature in screening trees.
 It gives you all this, plus there is the added bonus of a crop of striking red berries to brighten the dark days of winter and decorate your house for the festive season.

 The Nellie Stevens Holly is not just a great plant for screening, it also makes a wonderful specimen in the garden.
 Plant it in partially shaded areas beneath large deciduous trees.
 Use it as a background plant for smaller shrubs and flowers, as well as a great way to fill a corner of your property.
 It also makes a wonderful specimen on a larger lawn, or planted in pairs at an entrance gateway or spaced out along a drive.